arnicas/interactive-vis-course/Week10/README.md

 ### Debugging

 Let's do a little interactive debugging.
 A few of you had NaN's in your console this week.
+Like this: http://bl.ocks.org/lmelgar/raw/c4feac1991b15e398071/

 ### Javascript's getFullYear